tesorrells/RF-Drone-Detection/Experiment_Outline.md

 # Experiment Plan 2
 RF Sonar

-Collect RF data of drone movement.
+Collect RF data of drone movement using a 2.4Ghz 20dBi gain directional antenna.
+Identify the drone's wifi channel using a Wifi Analyzer.
+This application provides the channel ID and frequency for listening to the drone’s communication.
+Store the data for filtering in python.